City of New York (1885 ship): A Boy Scout

-Byrd, in the spirit of Shackleton who took the boy scout James Marr with him on the Shackleton–Rowett Expedition in 1921, announced in 1927 that there would be a place made for a Boy Scout on the City.
+Byrd, in the spirit of Shackleton who took the Boy Scout James Marr with him on the Shackleton–Rowett Expedition in 1921, announced in 1927 that there would be a place made for a Boy Scout on the City.
 Of the thousands of applicants, the winner Paul Siple, an assistant Scoutmaster, turned out to have the added qualification of being a Sea Scout.
 Siple, who was 19, would spend much of the expedition working with penguins.

 A stowaway

 A teenager, the 17-year-old Billy Gawronski (1910–1981) swam the Hudson River to stow away on board but was caught.
-He was soon to make other attempts this time on the Bolling and get caught again.
-However, as he was limbering up for a fourth attempt, Byrd gave in, and invited him onto the expedition, joining and sailing shortly after his 18th birthday.
+He was soon to make other attempts this time on the Bolling only to be caught again.
+However, as he was preparing a fourth attempt, Byrd gave in, and invited him onto the expedition, joining and sailing shortly after his 18th birthday.
 He took over from the older Siple in the galley, and in the long term was given the job of catching penguins for Siple.

 Setting sail

-As the City was the slower, she was first to sail for the Antarctic, ahead of the Eleanor Bolling.
 She set sail from Hoboken on 25 August 1928, for the Panama Canal, left Balboa, Panama on 6 October, and arrived at Dunedin, in New Zealand on 26 November.
-She was laden with a cargo of 200 tons of materiels, and 33 crew.
+She was laden with a cargo of 200 tons of materials, and 33 crew.
 She was to take longer than the estimated 3 months to New Zealand.

 The City and the Bolling arrived at the Ross Ice Shelf in December 1928.

-The job now complete, both the City and the Eleanor Bolling set sail for Dunedin, arriving on 10 March 1930.
+The job now complete, both the City and the Bolling set sail for Dunedin, arriving on 10 March 1930.
 She broke down in the South Atlantic, and the Bolling had to tow her on occasion.
 The expedition arrived at New York on 18 June 1930.
-The expedition was a great success, and Byrd was honored with a ticker-tape parade, and instant, lasting fame.
+The expedition was a great success, and Byrd was honored with a ticker-tape parade and fame.
 Interest in his expedition was intense and the ship became a celebrity in her own right.

-Byrd was promoted to the rank of rear admiral on 21 December 1929 by special act of Congress.
-He was only 41 years old at the time, and this promotion made Byrd the youngest admiral in the history of the United States Navy.

-In New York, at the Potomac River dock, the ship was outfitted in 1931 as a floating museum of the expedition, complete with artifacts from the expedition, a very detailed model of the base camp "Little America" complete with radio antennae, and members of the crew remaining on board as guides.
+In New York, at the Potomac River dock, the ship was outfitted in 1931 as a floating museum of the expedition, complete with artefacts from the expedition, a very detailed model of the base camp "Little America" complete with radio antennae, and members of the crew remaining on board as guides.
 The exhibition included dogs and their kennels on the wharf front, an exhibit of protective clothing and boots.
 Tools, photographs, stuffed seals and penguins of the Antarctic.
 Visitors could snack on pemmican.
 A tour cost 50 cents for an adult and 10 cents for a child.
 She then went onto several other ports on the east coast.